Jazzmax/rsa_sa_backup/README.md

 Author : Maxim Siyazov

-_sa_backup_ is a tool to take a backup of all Security Analytics components available on an appliance.
+sa_backup is a tool to take a backup of all Security Analytics components available on an appliance.
 Tested with versions 10.3 and 10.4.

+Because in 10.4 some configurations are managed by puppet the sa_backup does not save those files, such as rabbitmq, collectd, tokumx, mcollective and puppet provisioned ssl files.

+So far the tool does not do:
+- remote backup - on its way.
+- backup of SMS server - checking if we have to back it up actually.

 ### Features